 Do not fear, the Spirit whispers.
 All shall be well.
 That is why we walk this road, from the known into the unknown, deeper into mystery, deeper into light, deeper into love, deeper into joy. (p.
 262)

 7. Douglas Campbell, The Deliverance of God: An Apocalyptic Rereading of Justification in Paul.
-Nothing will ever be quite same in Pauline scholarship after Campbell’s dismantling of justification, showing Paul’s language of justification to be a secondary way of speaking for Paul when in debate with a version of Christianity that is conditional in its grace.
-And because we misread Romans 1-4, Protestantism has often lapsed into the conditional grace that Paul is trying to undo.
+Nothing will ever be quite same in Pauline scholarship for those who take seriously Campbell’s dismantling of justification, and his arguing that Paul’s language of justification was a secondary way of speaking for Paul when in debate with a version of Christianity that is conditional in its grace.
+And because we misread Romans 1-4, according to Campbell, Protestantism has often lapsed into the conditional grace that Paul is trying to undo.
 Paul’s primary language of unconditional grace is a language of deliverance elaborated in Romans 5-8.
-This is now the definitive book that must be contended with regarding any crucial interpretations of Romans.
+This is now the definitive book, in my opinion, that must be contended with regarding any crucial interpretations of Romans.
 See my “Customer Review” on the Amazon.com page.
 The most controversial thesis involves his contention that Paul used the Roman rhetorical convention of Diatribe, meaning that it contains Paul voicing his opponent’s views within the text of Romans which we thus need to sort from Paul’s own views.
 In short, for twenty centuries after Paul delivered this letter to the Roman church, training the carrier to read it properly in two voices, subsequent generations have read two opposing views in the text all as Paul’s view only.
 I find this thesis compelling and vitally important; here is my own explanation and plotting of the opposing views in a translation of Romans 1:1-4:3.

 Reflections and Questions